Johneriksson88/top_500_albums/README.md

     - The analysis options menu lets the user either search the original list by artist, or go into the Get top 10 lists menu.

+      - __Search by artist__

+        - Here the user can search the original Rolling Stone list by artist name, and have the all the albums of that artist/band on the list displayed in a tabulated format.

       - __Get top 10 lists__